LeBlueElephant/docker-oscal-cat/README.md

 # OSCAL Content/Catalog Authoring Tool (OSCAL CAT)

-## The code in this repository (and the related website, if it exists) is no longer under active development.
-At this time, the NIST OSCAL Team does not maintain the code or update dependencies.
-We do not review issues for feature requests or bug fixes.
-The repository is archived: it can be reactivated, but can be deleted at any time.
+## The code in this repository is a community developed version of the currenly archived [NIST OSCAL CAT](https://github.com/usnistgov/oscal-cat).
+It is under development and is provided as-is.
+Please feel free to help complete the following:

+- Update packages to latest supported versions
+- Support easier deployment via docker
+- Reduce build size by removing NIST rev 4
+- Update OSCAL version from v1.0.4 to latest(1.1.3)
+- Future/stretch: Create electron .exe package as an alternative to docker deployment.

 ## If you are interested in reactivation of this repository, feature requests, or bug fixes - please, let us know and we may consider reactivating this repository again prioritizing it with consideration to the available resources.